HOW TO SERVE LEGAL PAPERS ON MAJOR LEAGUE BASEBALL

 The MLBPAA was formed in Washington, on 12th May 1994.
 The business itself is a non-stock business type for Process Service purposes.
 A non-stock company is a corporation that does not have shareholders (such a business is considered a stock company.
 However, a non-stock company usually includes members who represent the functional equivalent of shareholders in an equity company.
 Process Service may be rendered upon these members since officers of the corporation are authorized to accept Process Service.

 The MLPBAA retains an individual as a registered agent for Process Service; Thomas G Parisot.
 It must be noted that Process Service is to be rendered only to the registered agent or the authorized officers.
-This is because the MLPBAA has two subsidiaries of its own to help former players; the MLBPAA owns the for-profit organizations, MLAM (Major League Alumni Marketing) and MLAs (Major League Alumni Services) and Process Service should be demarcated.
+This is because the MLPBAA has two subsidiaries of its own to help former players; the MLBPAA owns the for-profit organizations, MLAM (Major League Alumni Marketing) and MLAs (Major League Alumni Services) and

 MLAM was created to gain compensation for former players through endorsements and appearances while protecting the names and likenesses of the individuals.
-Players can sign a Player Pool Agreement, which is a pool of group licensing and other marketing monies that are annually divided equally among the members.
-MLAM is separated into two divisions:
+Players are able to sign a Player Pool Agreement, which is a pool of group licensing and other marketing monies that are annually divided equally among the members.

 Legends Memorabilia Collection (LMC) is one of seven certified Major League genuine baseball memorabilia sellers.
 LMC emerged to fulfill a need, offering mementos from every live player who had played the game.
 Throughout the year, LMC conducts various exclusive signatures and a wide variety of players with Hall of Famers.
-In 2011 LMC supported more than a hundred Major League Ball Park live auctions.
+In 2011 LMC supported more than a hundred Major League Ball Park lives auctions.

 Legends Entertainment Group (LEG) promotes athletes proactively via support agreements and personal appearances.
 Since 1999, the alumnae players have been paid over USD million (over half of which are non-Hall of Fame players)).